 - Fluorocarbon tippets from 8lb to 2lb (depends on the species you plan to target)

 I will discuss some of these below but for everything on this list and everything you need for fly fishing check out my page Fly Fishing Gear: Everything You Need To Fly Fish

 There are two ways to make your nymphing leaders.

 For most anglers, the easiest way is to start building the nymphing leader is with a standard tapered fly fishing leader like the Rio Powerflex leader, and then start adding the materials like weights, tippets, flies, and indicators.
 Get the 7.5 foot Rio Power Flex Leaders at Bass Pro Shops – HERE or at FishUSA.com – HERE

-The other way to build a nymphing leader is to build it from scratch using many different tippet sizes.
+The other way to build a nymphing leader is to build it from scratch using many different tippet sizes all strategically connected together.
 I will show you both ways.

 Standard Nymphing Leader Setup